UniversalDevicesInc/polyglot-v2/README.md

 It is pre-built in the docs folder [Found Here](https://github.com/UniversalDevicesInc/polyglot-v2) on GitHub in HTML format if you clone the repository or available in the
 [Online Documentation Found Here](https://doclets.io/Einstein42/udi-polyglotv2/master/overview).

-Prebuilt Python3 interface API for building NodeServers is [here](https://github.com/UniversalDevicesInc/polyglot-v2-python-interface).
+Python3 interface API for building NodeServers is [here](https://github.com/UniversalDevicesInc/polyglot-v2-python-interface).

-NodeJS interface API for building NodeServers is coming soon.
+NodeJS interface API for building NodeServers is [here](https://github.com/UniversalDevicesInc/pgc-nodejs-interface).